Dates Offered: February 18 - March 8, 2019 (at capacity); April 1 - April 19, 2019 (at capacity); June 3 - 21, 2019

 Course Format: Participants in the course will be guided in a three-week long, asynchronous online journey through Lisa Damour’s new book Under Pressure, by the author herself.
 In each week of this course, Lisa: frames the lessons of Under Pressure through an educator’s lens; offers her thoughts and questions for educators to consider while reading the text; provides resources specific to educators that help them go beyond the book through research, articles, videos, and columns that are specific to the role of educators in girls’ lives; presents a case study for participants to explore with others in the class; and engages in discussion with participants around a central question or theme in the reading.
 Participants should expect to spend five to six hours each week engaged in the course if they have yet to read Under Pressure.
 Please note, participants are responsible for purchasing the book prior to the start of the course.
 We will cover two chapters of the book per week.

 Registration: Participation in this course is limited to thirty, to allow for a high level of engagement between participants and Lisa.
+For our current professional development tuition, please click here.

 Course Facilitators: Lisa Damour is the course facilitator.
 Lisa Damour, Ph.D. is a psychologist, author, teacher, speaker, and consultant.
 She is the executive director of Laurel School’s Center for Research on Girls, writes the monthly Adolescence column for the Well Family section of the New York Times, is a regular contributor at CBS News, and serves as a Senior Advisor to the Schubert Center for Child Studies at Case Western Reserve University.
 Her New York Times best selling book, Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood, is currently being produced as a docuseries.
 Her forthcoming book, Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls, publishes on February 12, 2019 and is now available for pre-order.
 Her co-facilitator for the course is Brad Rathgeber, Head of School of One Schoolhouse, and a veteran teacher and administrator in independent schools.